KITE (Kansas City)

-KITE was a radio station in Kansas City, Missouri, which broadcast from 1934 to 1942.
-The radio station was one of four stations that broadcast as "high-fidelity" stations above 1500 kHz, then the upper end of the broadcast band, in the 1930s, first as W9XBY and later as KXBY and KITE.
-It transitioned to normal operations in 1941 and changed its call letters to KXKX in July 1942 before going off the air on October 9 of that year.
+KITE was an AM radio station in Kansas City, Missouri, which broadcast from 1934 to 1942.
+It was initially one of four "high-fidelity" stations broadcasting above 1500 kHz, then the upper end of the broadcast band, in the 1930s, first as W9XBY and later as KXBY and KITE.
+It transitioned to standard operations in 1941 and changed its call letters to KXKX in July 1942, before going off the air on October 9 of that year.

 History

-On December 19, 1933, the Federal Radio Commission (FRC) authorized three new channels for high-fidelity operation between 1500 and 1600 kHz.
-(At the time, the AM broadcast band ended at 1500 kHz.)
-These 20 kHz-wide channels were twice as wide as normal AM channels.
+On December 19, 1933, the Federal Radio Commission (FRC) authorized three new frequencies, between 1500 and 1600 kHz, for high-fidelity operation (At the time, the AM broadcast band ended at 1500 kHz.)
+These 20 kHz-wide channels were twice as wide as the standard AM broadcasting channels.
 Six applications were heard for the channels in April, of which four were approved.
-One of those applications came from First National Television, Inc., which operated a radio engineering school with 600 students and held an experimental television license, W9XAL, which by 1934 was broadcasting for three and a half hours each day.
-However, a second Kansas City application was heard at the same time as that of First National, making it the only city where two applicants sought the same frequency.
-Also seeking a high-fidelity station was the Unity School of Christianity, which was in the midst of a license renewal fight for its station at 1300 kHz, WOQ; the year before, the commission had denied a renewal to WOQ and ordered its time turned over to KFH at Wichita, and the decision was being appealed as the FRC heard all of the applications for the new frequencies.
-First National proposed using the station for experiments about the efficacy of the upper AM band.
+One of those applications came from First National Television, Inc., which proposed using the station for experiments about the efficacy of the upper AM band.
+First National already operated a radio engineering school with 600 students and held an experimental television license, W9XAL, which by 1934 was broadcasting for three and a half hours each day.

+A second Kansas City application was heard at the same time as that of First National, making it the only city where two applicants sought the same frequency.
+Also seeking a high-fidelity station was the Unity School of Christianity, which was in the midst of a license renewal fight for its station at 1300 kHz, WOQ; the year before, the commission had denied a renewal to WOQ and ordered its time turned over to KFH at Wichita, and the decision was being appealed as the FRC reviewed the applications for the new frequencies.

-After being approved on April 20 (with the Unity School application denied), First National Television's station went on the air December 31, 1934, using the experimental call letters W9XBY.
-(Despite the experimental call letters, the station was authorized for full commercial operation.)
+After being approved on April 20 (with the Unity School application denied), First National Television's station went on the air December 31, 1934, using the experimental call sign W9XBY.
+(Despite the experimental call sign, the station was authorized for full commercial operation.)
 First National's new high-fidelity radio station operated from quarters on the 29th floor of the Kansas City Power and Light Building and broadcast 20 hours a day from a transmitter site at 86th and Worrell streets in Kansas City, Missouri.
 Everett L. Dillard, who had founded WLBF and would later start KOZY, the first FM station in the city, served as continuity director and later chief engineer.
 A 1935 survey of radios sold in the Kansas City area showed that 91.2 percent of them could receive the station at 1530 kHz.